Shailesh-05/Data-driven-digital-twin-AI-for-Manufacturing-Course-Project/README.md

 # Assignemnet of AI For Manufucturing (Digital twin)

-This repository contains the data files and python code for the assignment.
+This repository contains the data files and python code for the project.

 Data files
 *************